nicholashibbits/kt_form_briefing/markdown/kt_form_briefing.md

 # Knowledge Transfer — Form Briefing

-General overview to help guide initial exploration in `vets-website` relevant to work assigned to MMS.
+General overview to guide initial exploration in `vets-website` relevant to work assigned to MMS.
 It is generated with AI.
 It is NOT a definitive guide.

 ## Table of Contents